Human geography: History

 By the 1960s, however, the quantitative revolution led to strong criticism of regional geography.
 Due to a perceived lack of scientific rigor in an overly descriptive nature of the discipline, and a continued separation of geography from its two subfields of physical and human geography and from geology, geographers in the mid-20th century began to apply statistical and mathematical models in order to solve spatial problems.
 Much of the development during the quantitative revolution is now apparent in the use of geographic information systems; the use of statistics, spatial modeling, and positivist approaches are still important to many branches of human geography.
 Well-known geographers from this period are Fred K. Schaefer, Waldo Tobler, William Garrison, Peter Haggett, Richard J. Chorley, William Bunge, and Torsten Hägerstrand.

 From the 1970s, a number of critiques of the positivism now associated with geography emerged.
 Known under the term 'critical geography,' these critiques signaled another turning point in the discipline.
-Behavioral geography emerged for some time as a means to understand how people made perceived spaces and places, and made locational decisions.
+Behavioral geography emerged for some time as a means to understand how people made perceived spaces and places and made locational decisions.
 The more influential 'radical geography' emerged in the 1970s and 1980s.
-It draws heavily on Marxist theory and techniques, and is associated with geographers such as David Harvey and Richard Peet.
+It draws heavily on Marxist theory and techniques and is associated with geographers such as David Harvey and Richard Peet.
 Radical geographers seek to say meaningful things about problems recognized through quantitative methods, provide explanations rather than descriptions, put forward alternatives and solutions, and be politically engaged, rather than using the detachment associated with positivists.
 (The detachment and objectivity of the quantitative revolution was itself critiqued by radical geographers as being a tool of capital).
 Radical geography and the links to Marxism and related theories remain an important part of contemporary human geography (See: Antipode).
 Critical geography also saw the introduction of 'humanistic geography', associated with the work of Yi-Fu Tuan, which pushed for a much more qualitative approach in methodology.

-The changes under critical geography have led to contemporary approaches in the discipline such as feminist geography, new cultural geography, settlement geography, "demonic" geographies, and the engagement with postmodern and post-structural theories and philosophies.
+The changes under critical geography have led to contemporary approaches in the discipline such as feminist geography, new cultural geography, settlement geography, and the engagement with postmodern and post-structural theories and philosophies.

 Fields

-The primary fields of study in human geography focus around the core fields of:
+The primary fields of study in human geography focus on the core fields of:

 Cultures

-Cultural geography is the study of cultural products and norms - their variation across spaces and places, as well as their relations.
+Cultural geography is the study of cultural products and norms – their variation across spaces and places, as well as their relations.
 It focuses on describing and analyzing the ways language, religion, economy, government, and other cultural phenomena vary or remain constant from one place to another and on explaining how humans function spatially.